 Maryland – Packaging and Paper Products – Producer Responsibility Plans Act, SB 901

 Governor Moore signed SB 901 into law on May 13, 2025.
-The Maryland Department of the Environment has already approved the Circular Action Alliance as the state’s PRO for EPR.
+The Maryland Department of the Environment has already approved CAA as the state’s PRO for EPR.
 Producers are required to register with the Maryland Department of Environment by July 1, 2026.

 Minnesota – The Packaging Waste and Cost Reduction Act

 In May 2024, Governor Walz signed the bill into law.
-The Minnesota Pollution Control Agency (MPCA) accepted Circular Action Alliance’s registration to implement the state’s EPR program.
+The Minnesota Pollution Control Agency (MPCA) accepted CAA’s registration to implement the state’s EPR program.
 Producers must be a member of a PRO that is registered with MPCA by July 1, 2025.
 The program is set to begin early in 2029.

 The law became effective Jan.
 1, 2022, with implementation of producer fees in July 2025.
-The only approved PRO is the Circular Action Alliance in Oregon.
+The only approved PRO in Oregon is CAA.

 On May 17, 2025, Governor Ferguson signed the bill into law.
 Under the law a PRO must be selected by Jan.
 1, 2026, with producers being required to register with a PRO by July 1, 2026.
 The Washington Department of Ecology named CAA to lead implementation of the Recycling Reform Act.